GoogleCloudPlatform/ai-on-gke/applications/jupyter/README.md

 Ensure that the following variables within `workloads.tfvars` are set:

 * enable_iap_service - Enables the IAP service API.
 Leave as false if IAP is enabled before.
 * brand - creates a brand for the project.
 Only one is currently allowed per project.
-If there is already a brand, leave the variable empty.
+Leave it empty to create a new brand
 * support_email - used by brand, required field.
 * **IMPORTANT** client_id and client_secret - If your brand is `external`, you must provide your own client_id and client_secret.
 If your brand is `internal`, you can choose to leave the variable as is and allow terraform to create one for you.
 * if you do bring your own OAuth client, you must add to the `Authorized redirect URIs` Field:  `https://iap.googleapis.com/v1/oauth/clientIds/<client ID>:handleRedirect`

 **Note:**
-We allow user to set their own domains, in the `workloads.tfvars` file.
-Since we are also using an Ingress Object, it is required for the Ingress to also specify the name of the global static address.
+This module uses `<ip>.nip.io` as the domain name with a global static ipv4 address that is configured automatically.
+Optionaly you can also use a custom doamin & existing ingress ip address in the `workloads.tfvars` file.

 ## Additional Information

 For more information about Jupyterhub profiles and the preset profiles visit [here](https://github.com/GoogleCloudPlatform/ai-on-gke/blob/main/applications/jupyter/profiles.md)

-For more information about the variables used in this Terraform template visit [here](https://github.com/GoogleCloudPlatform/ai-on-gke/blob/main/applications/jupyter/variable_definitions.md)